netuno-org/doc/docs/get-started/installation.md

 ## Considerations

-Running the installation command below will change the path in the terminal from where you were to the new **Netuno** folder that will be created.
+Running the installation command below will change the path in the terminal from where you were to the new `📁 netuno` folder that will be created.

-If is needed to run the installation command line again you will need to correct the path and probably remove the **Netuno** folder that was created.
+If is needed to run the installation command line again you will need to correct the path and probably remove the `📁 netuno` folder that was created.

 ## Stable Version